Sample the region's best food as you travel through Japan's ekiben

 Daruma Bento Gunma

 The Daruma is a symbol of Gunma Prefecture.
 The traditional, hollow, Japanese doll is modelled after the founder of Zen Buddhism and represents good luck.
-The Daruma ekiben is filled with rice, chicken and local Gunma vegetables.
+The Daruma Bento is filled with rice, chicken and local Gunma vegetables.
 The container is built to function as a piggy bank after you've finished your meal.

 Hipparidako Meshi Nishi Akashi

 Nishi Akashi in Hyogo Prefecture is famous for its octopus.
-The Hipparidako Ekiben comes in a clay pot resembling the same pots used to catch octopus in the waters around Nishi Akashi.
+The Hipparidako Meshi comes in a clay pot resembling the same pots used to catch octopus in the waters around Nishi Akashi.
 Inside you will find a visually striking meal of rice cooked with Akashi octopus and other local favorites like bamboo sprouts and shiitake mushrooms.

 Kaisen Ezo Shomi Sapporo